 The modern English word โappleโ is derived from the Old English โรฆppel.โ The Old English word came from the Proto-Germanic โaplazโ which originally came from the Proto-Indo-European โhebol.โ

-The word โappleโ didnโt always mean fruit from we know today.
-Up until the 17th century, it generally meant all fruits including nuts.
-In Middle English bananas were called โappel of paradis.”
-The pineapple is also a holdover from this naming convention.
-Melons, cucumbers, and even pumpkins had names referencing apples.
+The word โappleโ didnโt always mean fruit like we know today.
+Up until the 17th century, it generally meant many fruits (and even nuts).
+In Middle English bananas were called โappel of paradis,” dates were “finger apples,” and cucumbers “earth apples.”
+The word pineapple is also a holdover from this naming convention.ย

 Biological Species

 Malus Domestica is the species of apple that is most commonly eaten.
 Apples are pomes.
-Pome fruits have a central core filled with seeds.
+Pomes are accessory fruits that have a central core filled with seeds.

 There are between about 50 species in the genus Malus.
 Included in that group are the domesticated apple, wild apples, and crabapples.
-The apple genus grows most comfortably in the temperate zones of the Northern Hemisphere.
+The apple genus is native to the temperate zones of the Northern Hemisphere.

-Apples belong to the family Rosaceae, which contains other fruits like pears, quinces, apricots, plums, cherries, peaches, raspberries, blackberries, strawberries, rosehips, and even almonds.
-The family is named after its key species, the rose.
+Apples belong to the rose family (Rosaceae), which also includes pears, quinces, apricots, plums, cherries, peaches, raspberries, blackberries, strawberries, rose hips, and even almonds.
+The family is named after its type genus, rosa, the rose.

 Apple Varieties